-Don’t get me wrong, there are enough security problems, but their impact has been in most cases relatively small (a very interesting article on this topic can be found here).
+Don’t get me wrong, there are enough security problems, but their impact has been in most cases relatively small (Andrew Odlyzko makes some interesting observations in his article from 2019 titled Cybersecurity is not very important).
 Nonetheless security as a discipline has gained lots of traction.
 The ranking of your website is influenced by whether the communication is encrypted, your browser will mark the connection as insecure if you don’t use HTTPS – security is definitely in.
 Since the wave of integration isn’t limited to the software engineering sub-disciplines, having everything talking to everything will rather increase the security necessities than decrease them.

 At least you won’t have to deal with buffer overflows and garbage collection in Java.
 But of course there are other very easy ways of producing memory leaks (static analysis tools can help), and there are so many other potential problems, especially in the libraries and frameworks you use.
 The good news is, that you can check your dependencies automatically, the bad news is, that you have to do it, and you have, or at least should react each time the tool complains.

 And while sending credentials as query parameters of a GET request was some sort of okayish ten years ago – okay, it was never okay, but it was still done – don’t dare doing it nowadays (it’s much worse than using the singleton pattern).
 Authentication methodologies also changed.
 While you could use Basic Authentication with your highly secure GET request (which might even have been proudly called REST) you’ll rather have to have a look at the much more complex OAuth2 today.